verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] a place where time works differently
 - [ ] It's a tough life having such a hot wife
 - [ ] Butter my butt and call me a biscuit
+- [ ] As free as a pocketless jeans